-The throttle cable free play should measure 3.0-5.0 mm (0.12-0.20 in) at the throttle grip.
-Periodically check the throttle cable free play and, if necessary, have a Yamaha dealer adjust it.
-EAU21401
+The throttle grip free play should measure 3.0-5.0 mm (0.12-0.20 in) at the inner edge of the throttle grip.
+Periodically check the throttle grip free play and, if necessary, have a Yamaha dealer adjust it.